DSSS24/DSSS24.github.io/faq.md

 # Content Questions

 *Do I need to preapre content-wise for the summer school?*

 Yes, there will be preparatory material distributed for the Machine Learning part which you are expected to study beforehand.
 Further pre-requisites are listed on the [curriculum sub-page](path/to/curriculum.md).

+*If I had already topics covered by the summer school curriculum during my previous studies; is it still worthwhile to participate*?

+Yes, it is.
+The curriculum is set-up in way that you will work in teams to tackle a challenge and solve a concrete problem.
+The challenge/Problems stem from the institutes and are real research-based challenges to solve.
+You will apply your knowledge and expertise, gained during the summer school and beforehand, to solc ethese challenges in intercultural and interdisciplinary teams.